savvas-paragkamian/historical-marine-literature/README.md

 ```

 From the schema and the BHL [data model](https://github.com/gbhl/bhl-us/tree/master/Documentation/DataModel)
-we perform searches on Items and Subjects.
+we perform searches on Title, Items and Subjects.